satellite-image-deep-learning/techniques/README.md

 * [coco-annotator](https://github.com/jsbroks/coco-annotator) -> Web-based image segmentation tool for object detection, localization, and keypoints
 * [pylabel](https://github.com/pylabel-project/pylabel) -> Python library for computer vision labeling tasks.
 The core functionality is to translate bounding box annotations between different formats-for example, from coco to yolo.
 PyLabel also includes an image labeling tool that runs in a Jupyter notebook that can annotate images manually or perform automatic labeling using a pre-trained model
 * [BMW-Labeltool-Lite](https://github.com/BMW-InnovationLab/BMW-Labeltool-Lite) -> bounding box annotator
+* [django-labeller](https://github.com/Britefury/django-labeller) -> An image labelling tool for creating segmentation data sets, for Django and Flask

 ## Cloud hosted & paid annotation tools & services
 Several open source tools are also available on the cloud, including CVAT, label-studio & Diffgram.
 In general cloud solutions will provide a lot of infrastructure and storage for you, as well as integration with outsourced annotators.